alexnelsone/centralizedlogging.io/01-aws-landing-zone/08-Review-of-installed-configuration.md

 Installing Landing Zone Accelerator on AWS installs a considerable amount of things.
 We don't really need to jump into the details of all of that.
 For example, at this time, we don't need to get too much into the weeds of a Lambda helper function that assists with deployment.
 Here we will stick to some basic things around security.
-Where are we at right now in regard to our installation, and our compliance and security posture?
+Where are we at right now in regard to our installation and our compliance and security posture.

-Let's see where we are in regard to security.
+Let's start with security.

 1. Login to the `Audit` account
 2. Navigate to the `Security Hub` console